BACK

 The next big feature to look for in property management software is the ability to manage and sign documents digitally.
 Digital document signing and management can save you thousands of hours—completing in minutes what takes you days to do manually.

-Digital document management is more than just getting leases and other paperwork signed faster.
-It also allows you to get leases finalized days quicker, increasing your leasing velocity.
-That means fewer showings and greater savings on your costs and time.
+Digitizing your documents isn’t just about getting leases and other paperwork signed faster.
+It also allows you to get leases finalized days quicker, increasing your business’s velocity.
+That means fewer showings, fewer vacancies, and more time to focus on the big picture.

 Look for the ability to create reusable templates.
-Does the software automatically duplicate key information, like lease start dates and end dates, and insert that information into all the appropriate places in the document?
+Does the software automatically duplicate key information, like lease start and end dates, and insert that information into all appropriate places?
 Does it have a template creator that will assist you?

 Weigh it from the tenant side, too.
 Does it prompt tenants to insert information into the right blanks?
 How easy is it for your least tech-savvy tenants to use?
 Ideally, they should get an email, click a button, and put in their signature.

 PRO TIP: Make sure the software meets all your document needs.
-Some platforms only handle leases, while others handle a variety of forms and agreements.
+Some platforms only handle leases, while others handle a variety of forms, addendums and agreements.
+Here at Innago, we also offer free templates on Innago Insight, our real estate resource and community hub.

 Maintenance Management

-You’re going to get maintenance requests; that’s just part of being a landlord or a property manager.
-The question to ask when shopping for property management software is this: How can this software make maintenance requests easier—for me and my tenants?
+You’re going to receive maintenance requests; it’s part of being a landlord or a property manager.
+The question to ask when shopping for property management software is: How can this software make maintenance requests easier—for me and my tenants?

-Our survey also found that 46% of landlords use a third party to perform maintenance.
-So not only does the software need to make it easy for your tenants to submit a ticket, but it should also make it easy for you to assess the request and assign it to the appropriate vendor—plumber, electrician, locksmith, and so on.
+Our survey found that 46% of landlords use a third party to perform maintenance.
+So the software’s maintenance requests need to be easily accessible to you, your tenants, and the appropriate vendor—plumber, electrician, locksmith, and so on.

 • How easy is it for a tenant to submit a ticket?

-• Can they submit a ticket with their mobile device?
+• Can tenants submit a ticket with their mobile device?

-• Can you have multiple users—maintenance staff, property manager, leasing manager, etc.?
+• Can I have multiple users—maintenance staff, property manager, leasing manager, etc.?

 • How does a maintenance provider get notified about a ticket?